MKLab-ITI/JGNN/README.md

 # :cyclone: Changes from earlier versions
 * Renamed `GCNBuilder` to `FastBuilder`
-* Added attention and message passing components.
+* Neighbor attention and message passing
-* Added sort pooling and graph classification.
+* Sort pooling and graph classification

 # :dart: About
 Graph Neural Networks (GNNs) are getting more and more popular;